Tuesday, March 3, 2015

 We rode to McDonald's for lunch, where I ordered a grilled chicken sandwich, Lora ordered a Fish Sandwich, and Meadow some chicken nuggets.

-Pasta, a large salad, and several sweets had been prepared and brought to the RMH to be served for supper which Lora and I ate.
+Pasta, a large salad, and several sweets had been prepared and brought to the RMH for supper, which Lora and I ate.

 It had been a long day, so we rode back to RMH and went to bed.